 What is neck pain?

 For some people the neck pain is insignificant and goes away, however, many people experience chronic neck pain.
 This can be debilitating and may not respond to medical treatments.
-For some cases people may also experience associated headaches, migraines, ear pain, shoulder pain and sensations into the arms and hands, such as numbness and tingling .
+For some cases, people may also experience associated headaches, migraines, ear pain, shoulder pain, and sensations in the arms and hands, such as numbness and tingling.

-Some people find that massage, acupuncture or general Chiropractic care provided the improvements in their neck pain.
-However, others have found their condition needed a more specific and specialised approach to identify the underlying cause of the problem, such as Upper Cervical Chiropractic.
+Some people find that massage, acupuncture or general Chiropractic care provided improvements in their neck pain.
+However, others have found their condition needed a more specific and specialised approach to identifying the underlying cause of the problem, such as Upper Cervical Chiropractic.

 why does neck pain happen?